-Anne Choate leads ICF’s Energy and Infrastructure operating group.
+Anne Choate leads ICF’s Energy, Environment and Infrastructure operating group.
 Her team advises federal, state, local, and commercial clients on environmental planning and science, energy efficiency, energy markets, surface transportation, and climate change.
 Her team actively advises utilities, cities, and federal agencies on resilience and decarbonization strategies.

 Anne brings 25 years of experience and expertise working at the intersection of clean energy, climate change, energy and transportation.
 She has built and utilized state-of-the-art models to track life-cycle emissions, model carbon in soils, and conduct indicator-based risk assessments.
 She has supported climate and clean energy activities at the federal level and in nearly all 50 states; led resiliency efforts for multiple cities and investor-owned utilities, and has advised dozens of national parks, national estuary programs, and state Departments of Transportation.